lc06/python_for_postgresql/docs/source/index.rst

    notebooks/Lab2 Python for Database

-Lab 7 Python for Database
+Lab 7 Using Python to Manipulate PostgreSQL Database
 --------

 .. toctree::